misterpotts/fabricate/docs/api/recipe.md

     readonly hasErrors: boolean;

     /**
-     * The codes for the errors that occurred while loading the item data, if any.
-May be an empty array.
+     * Indicates whether this recipe's item data has been loaded.
+This is a convenience function for checking if the
+     *  item data has been loaded.
      */
-    readonly errorCodes: string[];

-    /**
-     * The errors that occurred while loading the item data, if any.
-May be an empty array.
-     */
-    readonly errors: ItemLoadingError[];

-    /**
-     * Indicates whether this recipe's item data has been loaded */ readonly loaded: boolean;
+    readonly loaded: boolean;